Samsung/tizen-docs/docs/application/native/guides/device/battery-monitor.md

 # Battery Monitor

-You can access the information related to the power consumption by applications or by hardware resources on a battery-powered device for a specific duration of time.
-The value is returned as the percentage of the total battery capacity.
+You can access the information related to the power consumption by applications or by hardware resources available on a battery-powered device for a specific duration of time.
+The value of the battery power usage is returned in milli-Ampere hour(mAh).

 The power consumption of an application is calculated by accumulating the usage of various individual resources used by the application.